Boys Town (organization): Boys Town admits girls (1979)

-Monsignor Hupp had experience working with girls and was aware of their problems also.
+The executive director Robert Hupp had experience working with troubled girls.
 He had served from 1946 to 1950 as chaplain, teacher, and athletic coach for a girls' home run by the Sisters of the Good Shepherd Convent in Omaha.
+In 1979, a few girls were admitted to live in a Family Home on the main campus.
+More followed and by 1985, twenty-six girls were citizens of Boys Town.